-The acorn is also edible aside from a little bitterness than can be removed quickly by crushing the nut and bathing it several times in warm water – one hour each time.
-There is a caution to this, though; the acorn may cause nausea and digestive distress if not well prepared.
+The acorn is also edible aside from a little bitterness that can be removed quickly by crushing the nut and washing it several times in warm water – one hour each time.
+However, be cautious as the acorn may cause nausea and digestive distress if not well-prepared.

-Pine trees are some of the common trees world over; this is because they can be found almost anywhere around the globe.
+Pine trees are some of the common trees because they can be found almost anywhere around the globe.
 Their characteristics features make them easily identifiable.

-Identifying features: They have needles that grow in clusters, 2-5.
+Identifying features: They have needles that grow in two-five clusters.
 A most noticeable feature of these pine trees is their pine cones.

-Important to note: These trees are nuts that are edible and the husk when boiled provide a great medicinal liquid.
+Important to note: These trees have nuts that are edible and when boiled, the husk provides a great medicinal liquid.